-At Oxford Royale Summer Schools, we welcome students with special educational needs.
+At Oxford Royale Academy, we welcome students with special educational needs.
 We recognise that we will need to consider the individual needs of students when planning our curriculum and we aim to provide a curriculum, which is accessible to the individual needs of all of our students.
 When a student registers for one of our courses, they will be asked to provide any relevant information about their medical and learning needs.
 In cases where significant additional needs are flagged, we will create an Individual Student Support Agreement, to detail how we will support the student’s needs during their time with us.
 This document is compiled with the input of the student and their parent/guardian if they are under 18.
 The document will be circulated to relevant members of staff (as agreed with the student) , to ensure that everyone who has a part to play in supporting the student is aware of their additional responsibilities.
 The document is reviewed and updated throughout the student’s stay to ensure it best meets their needs.
 Overall responsibility for ensuring the plan set out in the agreement is implemented lies with the SENCO and the Programme Director.

 We will ensure:

 All staff and students at Oxford Royale Academy are expected to be responsible for implementing this policy.
 A member of the Admissions Team will collate feedback received from students with SEN, in order to monitor the effectiveness of the policy and will report findings to the Directors.
 The policy will be reviewed on an annual basis by Management, where any amendments or improvements will be discussed.